Jax922/VoGe-Homepage/docs/gettingstart/QuickStart.md

 In this step, you can also design the chart style, such as the color, the size, the title, the axis, and so on in the right side of the web page.

 > NB: After you design the chart, you should click the `Save` button to save the chart!!!

+7. You can click the `Preview` button to preview the chart.